BlueBrain/SimulationTutorials/General/Installation/README.md

 Make sure you can access external website inside the VM.
 To test this, open a browser, and go to https://bbp.epfl.ch/nmc-portal/welcome

 ## ** !
 All the instructions below are only necessary if you don't use the VM ! **
+# The hard way
+An alternative is to install all the required software packages manually on your desktop.
+We want to warn you that this might not be trivial.

 ## Python